-1.0 credit

 331 ADVANCED PLACEMENT PSYCHOLOGY.
 This college level introductory psychology course is designed to introduce the systematic and scientific study of the behavior and mental processes of human beings.
 Included is a consideration of the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.

 This is a weighted course.
 One semester course for grades 11-12.

-0.5 credit

 Offered in alternate years: Offered 2024-2025

-327 ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS.
-This course is a college-level, nonpartisan introduction to key concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS.
+This course is a college-level, 327 nonpartisan introduction to key concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions and processes.
 Special emphasis will also be given to the topic of Christian citizenship.
 Students may register to receive college credit for this course from Eastern Mennonite University.
 There is a cost for dual enrollment.

 This is a weighted course.
 Prerequisite: Minimum GPA of 3.0 One semester course for grade 12.

-333 ADVANCED PLACEMENT U.S. HISTORY.
+- 333 ADVANCED PLACEMENT U.S. HISTORY.
 This college-level U.S. history course prepares students to take the Advanced Placement test for college credit.
 The purpose of this course is to increase students' understanding of United States history from 1700 to 1975.
 Areas of concentration include political, economic and social history.
 This is a weighted course.
 Students may register to receive college credit for this course from Eastern Mennonite University.
-There is a cost for dual enrollment.This is a weighted course.
+There is a cost for dual enrollment.
+This is a weighted course.
 One semester course for grade 11 that meets two periods per day.
-1.0 credit 316 HONORS SOCIOLOGY.
+1.0 credit - 316 HONORS SOCIOLOGY.
 This college level introductory sociology course examines the interaction of people within social structure of modern society.
 The course covers patterns of social interaction and social influences on individual conduct.
 Emphasis will be given to the various institutions within modern society along with social stratification both within the United States and the global community.
 This college-level introductory sociology course will be geared toward preparing students to take and pass the College Board's College-Level Examination Program (CLEP) test to acquire college placement.
 One semester course for grades 11-12.
-Offered in alternate years: Offered 2023-2024 Note: See Agricultural Science section for additional Social Studies credit options.
-WORLD LANGUAGES GERMAN - 501 GERMAN I. Students are introduced to German sounds and useful vocabulary through dialogues - and activities based on everyday speech.
-Though grammar is a part of language study, the main focus is on learning to communicate in German.
-Students will spend time learning about the German-speaking people, their way of life, and the countries from which they come.
-The language is spoken, written and heard.
-Yearlong course for grades 7-12.
+0.5 credit Offered in alternate years: Offered 2025-2026 - Note: See Agricultural Science section for an additional Social Studies credit option.